nickmelamed/nba_wins_predictions/README.md

 We want to see if this phenomenon holds true on the individual level.
 We are interested in exploring if shooting more 3s has a causal impact on an individual player’s scoring, not just a linear association.
 This has some real-world relevance because if players are shooting more 3s without merit, they would be well-served in changing their strategy, both for the betterment of themselves and of the team.

-I will be using an unconfoundedness method, specifically outcome regression, to see if we can find a causal impact.

-As for why outcome regression, I wanted to use an unconfoundedness method since there isn’t a source of randomness to produce a natural experiment, and since we are accounting for a lot of confounders, I felt like creating a regression model that takes into account observable confounders that have a linear relationship made the most sense in terms of interpretability of results.

-We are faced with some limitations, as we cannot observe every single possible confounder, such as a team strategy of all players shooting more 3s.
-So, our utilization of the unconfoundedness assumption, while still likely valid, does operate under a level of uncertainty.
-If it turns out that these unobserved confounders have a lot of influence over our causal impact estimate, then we are left with a result that is unusable.

 ### Question 2: